aenda/dotfiles/README.md

 *************************UTILITIES*************************

-okular with setup as described in vimtex ls dircolors - set by function in zshrc
+qpdfview with setup as described in vimtex ls dircolors - set by function in zshrc
 browser: firefox. pass: keepassxc.

 *************************SYSTEM****************************

-colorscheme set in terminal config and by vim plugin/option /etc/systemd/system/colorswitch.service relying on colorswitch.sh in dotfiles argument for solarized light/dark, or time based
+/etc/systemd/system/colorswitch.service relying on colorswitch.sh in dotfiles
+argument for solarized light/dark, or time based